Stochastic Treatment Choice with Empirical Welfare Updating: Introduction

-To demonstrate how to implement our approach and what it delivers in practice, we apply our methods to the JTPA Study sample that is studied by \cite{bloom1997benefits}.
-Given observations of prior earnings and years of education, we ask \textit{with what probability should an individual be treated?} Restricting attention to linear assignment rules and a variational approximation of the optimal posterior distribution by a multivariate von Mises-Fisher distribution, we estimate a stochastic assignment rule that is more likely to allocate JTPA assistance to individuals with high prior earnings and fewer years of education. \cite{Kitagawa2018a}, which similarly considers the JTPA Study sample, and estimates a deterministic assignment rule, serves as a useful benchmark for comparison.
-Aside from the obvious difference that we estimate a stochastic rule (i.e., every individual has a non-trivial probability to be allocated JTPA assistance under our rule), our estimated rule allocates JTPA assistance with a lower probability across the sample than the deterministic rule of \cite{Kitagawa2018a}, which targets individuals with low prior earnings and few years of education for treatmens.
-This difference reflects the shape of the empirical welfare criterion which can be captured by our approach but missed by the deterministic policy obtained as a mode of the empirical welfare criterion.
+To demonstrate how to implement our approach and what it delivers in practice, we apply our methods to the JTPA Study sample that is studied by \citet{bloom1997benefits}.
+Given observations of prior earnings and years of education, we ask \textit{with what probability should an individual be treated?} Restricting attention to linear assignment rules and a variational approximation of the optimal posterior distribution by a multivariate von Mises-Fisher distribution, we estimate a stochastic assignment rule that is more likely to allocate JTPA assistance to individuals with high prior earnings and fewer years of education. \citet{Kitagawa2018a}, which similarly considers the JTPA Study sample, and estimates a deterministic assignment rule, serves as a useful benchmark for comparison.
+Aside from the obvious difference that we estimate a stochastic rule (i.e., every individual has a non-trivial probability to be allocated JTPA assistance under our rule), our estimated rule allocates JTPA assistance to a smaller fraction of the population than the deterministic rule of \citet{Kitagawa2018a}, which targets individuals with low prior earnings and few years of education for treatment.
+This difference reflects the shape of the empirical welfare criterion, which can be captured by our approach but is missed by deterministic policies that are obtained as the mode of the empirical welfare criterion.